 Induced compliance of forced compliance.

-After a narcissist, preforms dissonant behaviour towards you, ( lying ) they find ways through manipulative words to get you to agree to their way of thinking, their reality and their truths, even though these are not factual, as the narcissist doesn’t want to accept responsibility for their own behaviour and is never accountable.
+After a narcissist performs dissonant behaviour towards you ( lying ), they find ways through manipulative words to get you to agree to their way of thinking, their reality and their truths, even though these are not factual, as the narcissist doesn’t want to accept responsibility for their own behaviour and is never accountable.
 They gaslight you psychological through words, actions and sometimes moving items for their own self-justification.
-So even when you know, they said or did something they will Twist it all around, leaving you getting more and more confused.
+So even when you know they said or did something, they will Twist it all around, leaving you getting more and more confused.
 They will tell you or show an example of when they treated you right.
 They will intimidate you.
 Threaten you, and they will use many manipulation tactics, so you are forced to comply with their ways of thinking, as your mind believes this will cause you less pain.
-Either from past hurtful actions of their behaviour towards you.
+Either from past hurtful actions or their behaviour towards you.
 Fear of reactions.
 Leading you to walk on eggshells around them, forcing you to behave how they want.
 All while you don’t see what’s truly happening to you.

 These thoughts can be resolved by changing the challenged beliefs; getting out of the situation and away from the narcissist is an extremely difficult thing to do.
-Yet, the longer you are away from them, the clearer you own mind becomes, psychological dissonance slowly fades.
-Psychological consonance is restored, especially when you seek out moral support from those who’ve lived the same and at one point shared those same contradicted beliefs, your reality becomes restored.
+Yet, the longer you are away from them, the clearer your own mind becomes, psychological dissonance slowly fades.
+Psychological consonance is restored, especially when you seek out moral support from those who’ve lived the same and at one point shared those same contradicted beliefs.
+Your reality becomes restored.
 Your future becomes so much clearer and brighter.